-- Establish regular verbal and print communication methods in the appropriate languages to encourage parent, student, and community member participation. - Provide information that pertains to the components of coordinated school health found in the district wellness policy. - Have a school staff member to be the point of contact such as a family liaison. - Have a yearly local health fair where information will be provided to parents about local resources. - Communicate the results of the food taste testing fairs for school lunches. - Volunteer Opportunities - District volunteers are required to be fingerprinted.
-Information regarding fingerprinting is available on the Districts' website. - Invite parents to lead school-related physical activities (e.g., lunch-time walks, and after school exercise programs).
+- Establish regular verbal and print communication methods in the appropriate languages to encourage parent, student, and community member participation. - Provide information that pertains to the components of coordinated school health found in the district wellness policy. - Have a school staff member to be the point of contact such as a family liaison. - Have a yearly local health fair where information will be provided to parents about local resources. - Communicate the results of the food taste testing fairs for school lunches.

+Volunteer Opportunities

-- GAMUT Online: Madera USD: Student Wellness BP 5030 - Engage parents to participate in Student Advisory Councils, School site council meetings, School District Wellness Committee, School Health Councils, Parent-Teacher Associations, and other group gatherings. - Enlist parent volunteers to support school staff after school hours to allow community access in school facilities. - Involve parents, community members, and local organizations in the decision making when making policies and programs in order to be able to prioritize issues, institutionalize parent representation, and choose curricula for students. - Support Learning at Home - Provide trainings to staff to develop family-based education strategies. - Host discussions about how parents can support healthy behaviors at home and how they can engage their students in-at home learning experiences. - Community - Encourage community partners to collaborate by offering their services and create agreements to develop and support school activities programs. - Develop a system that links families to community services, resources, and events. - School facilities will be available for use by community organizations that host school related activities for students and community; applicable fees may apply.
-See BP 1330 for more information.
+- District volunteers are required to be fingerprinted.
+Information regarding fingerprinting is available on the Districts' website. - Invite parents to lead school-related physical activities (e.g., lunch-time walks, and after school exercise programs). - Engage parents to participate in Student Advisory Councils, School site council meetings, School District Wellness Committee, School Health Councils, Parent-Teacher Associations, and other group gatherings. - Enlist parent volunteers to support school staff after school hours to allow community access in school facilities. - Involve parents, community members, and local organizations in the decision making when making policies and programs in order to be able to prioritize issues, institutionalize parent representation, and choose curricula for students.

+Support Learning at Home

+Provide trainings to staff to develop family-based education strategies.

+Host discussions about how parents can support healthy behaviors at home and how they can engage their students in-at home learning experiences.